 - The Audience Agency ran team-wide online sessions, sharing expertise and take-away resource packs for reference.

-- They then walked the EIF audience engagement specialists through understanding their existing ticketing audiences in more detail, using selected Audience Finder Data Tools.
+- They then walked the EIF audience engagement specialists through understanding their existing ticketing audiences in more detail, using selected Audience Finder Data Tools (now Audience Answers).

 Armed with the basics, the EIF team realised that still more granular analysis would give their campaigns the best chance of success: